 Three golf courses are located close to Alhaurín el Grande: Alhaurín Golf, Mijas Golf and Lauro Golf, with several other courses within easy access.
 Alhaurín Golf is an 18-hole par-72 course designed by Severiano Ballesteros.
 There is also a nine-hole practice layout as well as a golf academy for all ages and skill levels.

-One of the most famous expatriate residents of Alhaurin el Grande was the British writer Gerald Brenan who wrote “The Spanish Labyrinth” about the Spanish civil war as well as “South from Granada, Seven years in an Andalusian Village”.
-Gerald Brenan lived in Alhaurin el Grande until his death in 1987, he was 93.
+One of the area’s most famous expatriate residents was British writer Gerald Brenan, who wrote The Spanish Labyrinth about the Spanish Civil War, as well as South from Granada: Seven Years in an Andalusian Village.
+Gerald Brenan lived in Alhaurín el Grande until his death aged 93 in 1987.